daceynolan/github-user-search/README.md

 - Implement `useEffect` hooks to react to data changes
 - Create unit tests for components using `Jest` and `React Testing Library`
 - Implement pagination with `react-paginate`
-- Tailwind for utility styling and responsive layout
+- Utilize `Tailwind` for styling and responsive layout

 ### Screenshots